Bilberry

 Bilberry is used as a food plant by the larvae of some Lepidoptera species (see the list of Lepidoptera that feed on Vaccinium).

 The fruits are eaten fresh or made into jams, fools, juices, or pies.
-In France and Italy, they are used as a base for liqueurs and are a popular flavoring for sorbets and other desserts.
-In Brittany, they are often used as a flavoring for crêpes.
+In France and Italy, they are used as a base for liqueurs and are a popular flavouring for sorbets and other desserts.
+In Brittany, they are often used as a flavouring for crêpes.
 In the Vosges and the Massif Central, bilberry tart (tarte aux myrtilles) is a traditional dessert.
 In Romania, they are used as a base for a liqueur called afinată – the name of the fruit in Romanian is afină.
 In Nordic countries, they are eaten fresh or made into jams and other dishes, including bilberry pie (Finnish mustikkapiirakka, Swedish blåbärspaj) and blåbärssoppa, a bilberry soup served hot or cold.
 In Iceland they are popularly eaten with skyr (a cultured dairy product similar to yoghurt).
-In Poland, they are either eaten fresh (mixed with sugar), put into sweet buns as a filling (known as a jagodzianka and a popular bakery product during the summer), or used to make jams (known for their health benefits in the treatment of diarrhea).
-They are sometimes served with sweet śmietana (a soured cream).[citation needed]
+In Poland, they are eaten fresh (often mixed with sugar), as a filling in a sweet yeast-leavened bun known as jagodzianka, in jams (known for their health benefits in the treatment of diarrhoea) and with śmietana (a soured cream) or unsoured cream as a sauce for rice or pasta for a light summertime meal.[citation needed]

 One review of low-quality clinical research concluded there was no evidence that consuming bilberries improves night vision.[8]
-Bilberries have been used in a variety of folklore and traditional medicine, but there are no proven health benefits or anti-disease effects from consuming them.[9]
+Although bilberries have been used in traditional medicine, there are no proven health benefits or anti-disease effects from consuming them.[9]

 Bilberry plants can suffer from bilberry blight,[10] caused by Phytophthora kernoviae.
 There have been severe outbreaks in Staffordshire, England.[11]